sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_1.md

 3. What is the **methodology** used to answer the research question(s) or reach the goal?

+They used Yin’s multiple cases study methodology.
+So, they analysed each case separately, and tried to find patterns of similarity or difference.
+Analytical generalizations can be made from the findings which helps the researchers to develop a theory or a framework of findings.
+In this paper the researchers developed a framework that describes the convergent and divergent practices of contemporary peer reviews.

+Data Extraction:
+They used different ways to extract the required data from the various projects that were investigated, because each of the project used different peer reviewing tools.
+How the data was extracted in each project is described in question 4.

+Plotting Data:
+To visualize their data and ease the comparison, they used beanplots and boxplots:
+*Beanplot: Used to show the distribution density for multiple samples along the y-axis and the medians (represented by horizontal lines).
+For this paper, this plot was used for the distribution density of number of reviews, review intervals, number of lines changed and of files seen.
+*Boxplot: Used for smaller ranges of non-normal data and shows the quartiles and median (bold line inside the box).
+The authors used these plots for count data that is highly concentrated: Reviewers per review, comments per review and number of resubmissions per review.

+In order to answer the question _”Does review spread knowledge about the system across the development team?”_ they tried to provide a preliminary measurement of knowledge sharing.
+In addition to the already developed measure “number of files a developer has modified” (submitted), they also measured “number of files a developer has reviewed” (reviewed) and “number of files he knows about” (submitted ∪ reviewed).
+They then used a beanplot to compare the number of files a developer has modified and the total number of files he/she knows about to check for each project by how much reviews increase the number of files a developer knows about in the medium case.

 4. What **data** does the paper use?